-When a customer has travelled with us they will be sent an email asking them for feedback about their journey.
+Any customer who has booked a ticket through the LNER website (and opted into our marketing communications) will be sent an email asking them for feedback following their journey.
 It's a chance for customers to tell us what they think about the service they receive from us and how well we're doing.
-It centres around one particular question which is:

-'Based on your most recent journey, how likely are you to recommend London North Eastern Railway to friends, family or colleagues?'
+It centres around one particular question which is: 'Based on your most recent journey, how likely are you to recommend LNER to friends, family or colleagues?'